chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### Shucking

 Honestly, I rip out the USB board.
 I keep the WiFi and stick that in the single USB port.
 Nebra Bluetooth adapter is VERY short range and doesn't have any connectors for an external antenna.
+If you want to keep the USB board, you'll need pass-through headers for the Nebra hat.

 Make sure all other boards are mounted correctly, no cables are loose, etc. Then stick the Nebra hat on the 40 pin header.